arthlmx814/graalvm-runtime-jre-images/README.md

 ## Usage

-You can use the GraalVM JRE Docker images like any other Docker image.
+You can use the GraalVM Java JRE Docker images like any other Docker image.
 For example, you can use the following command get the version of the java executable:

 ```shell
 docker run --rm arthlmx814/graalvm-jre:22 -version